scy0712/MamTrack/README.md

 # MamTrack

-## MamTrack:Exploring Historical Information for RGBE Visual Tracking with Mamba
+## Exploring Historical Information for RGBE Visual Tracking with Mamba

 ### :star: Our paper has been accepted by CVPR2025 !
 ## Highlights